 Reaching the rank of Rittmeister (captain of cavalry) in 1858, he was gazetted to the Königliche Militärakademie (Royal Military Academy) in Strelsau for three years of study.
-In 1860 he married Charlotte Sophia Freiherrin von Hohenbühl (b.
+In 1860 he married Charlotte Sophia Freiin von Hohenbühl (b.
 1842).
-In 1861, Falkenhorst was appointed military attaché at the Ruritanian Mission in the United States of America and arrived to take up his post on 4 July.
-With the American Civil War in its first months, Falkenhorst was assigned the role of military observer and opted to accompany and report on the operations of the United States Army in its operations in the western theater.
-Arriving in Cairo, Illinois on 11 September, he attached himself to the headquarters of Brigadier General Ulysses S Grant.
+In 1861, Falkenhorst was sent to the United States of America to act as a military observer, arriving on 4 July.
+On 11 September, he arrived in Cairo, Illinois, and was soon attached to the headquarters of the commander the District of Southeast Missouri, Brigadier General Ulysses S Grant and would go on to accompany Grant in his subsequent career during the American Civil War, observing, studying, and reporting on military operations.
 In the ensuing years, Falkenhorst made the acquaintance of many prominent American generals, including: William Tecumseh Sherman, George Henry Thomas, and Philip Henry Sheridan.
 His reports and those of other Ruritanian observers were studied by the Ruritanian General Staff and used to supplement the army’s battle doctrine.
 After attending the Grand Review of the Armies in Washington, D.C., on 23 and 24 May 1865, Falkenhorst returned to Ruritania, arriving on 24 June.
 He then rejoined his regiment as a squadron commander.

 With the outbreak of the Austro-Prussian War on 14 June 1866, Ruritania’s attempt to remain neutral was unsuccessful as several Prussian columns attempted to march through Ruritania as part of a larger sweep into Bohemia to the south.
 One column was repeatedly harried by Ruritanian cavalry using tactics reminiscent of those used by American cavalry commanders such as Sheridan and Grierson.
 Finally brought to bay, the Prussians were decisively defeated at the Battle of Teufelskessel on 29 June.
 Falkenhorst was cited for his role in these operations.
 Although the Prussians were ultimately victorious in the war against Austria, they suffered serious defeats in their Ruritanian incursions and were forced to withdraw their surviving forces.